Gay Hamburg · City Guide

 There are a few gay saunas and gay cruise clubs near the city’s Hauptbahnhof.
 While the Hamburg gay scene is no match in scale to Berlin, it is very active and attracts guys from throughout Europe and beyond year round.

-Long known for its annual summer Leather Party, the city also hosts a gay Pride event (CSD) and a gay film festival every year.
+Long known for its annual summer Leather Party, the city also hosts Hamburg gay Pride and a gay film festival every year.

 Hamburg Airport is a large, modern international airport, well-served with flights from throughout Europe though with fewer direct intercontinental options.